Xqedii/BedWars-Client/README.md

 # Tactics
+Tactics, a simple way to quickly attack the enemy base.
+There are two tactics you can choose from.
+Both involve all clients throwing the necessary items forward, and one client collecting them, purchasing the necessary items, and then, as a team, you can quickly destroy the other's bed.
 <img width="537" height="94" alt="image" src="https://github.com/user-attachments/assets/9c321f01-9518-4cae-91d0-b6a3b4d9f257" />
 <img width="601" height="323" alt="image" src="https://github.com/user-attachments/assets/630be56e-1332-4b08-8bed-41cc185ab49d" />

 # Holograms
+Holograms are simply the number of items in a given diamond/emerald generator.
+They're useful when you don't want to go to islands with low item counts.
 <img width="1374" height="1042" alt="image" src="https://github.com/user-attachments/assets/e4c18879-9b6a-4c47-bd0a-e4b4f7b04ff0" />